Labor rights and workplace equality in Egypt: new measure finds progress lacking

-In September, Egypt’s Social Progress Indicators (ESPI), a project co-developed by CESR with partners in Egypt, released its list of scored indicators for labor rights, working conditions and wage trends in the country.
+In September, The Egypt Social Progress Indicators (ESPI), a project co-developed by CESR with partners in Egypt, released its list of scored indicators for labor rights, working conditions and wage trends in the country.

-The ESPI findings, which measure progress against benchmarks informed by national and international development targets, as well as human rights commitments, reflect an overall need for broad policy changes to improve socioeconomic wellbeing, working conditions and employment outcomes in Egypt.
+The ESPI findings, which measure progress against benchmarks informed by national and international human rights standards, as well as development commitments, reflect an overall need for broad policy changes to improve socioeconomic wellbeing, working conditions and employment outcomes in Egypt.

 The indicators illustrate how weak legislative protection, coupled with inadequate wage and employment policies, lead to troubling labor outcomes, especially with increasing pressures to reduce public spending as part of the IMF-backed economic reform program in the country.
 In particular, Egypt’s performance on youth unemployment and women’s labor force participation both show “weak progress.”